 What Are the Next Steps?

 The National Restaurant Association understands and enjoys the benefits of digital transformation, but they also know the journey isn’t over.
 The company has plans for setting up multi-factor authentication (MFA) for out of network users, expanding SSO to more partners and consolidating millions of legacy user records into a centralized identity store to enhance customer experience.
-As they look to transfer even more resources to the cloud for improved total cost of ownership (TCO) while maintaining configuration capabilities and control of data, PingCloud could be an optimal solution suited to this challenge.
+As they look to transfer even more resources to the cloud for improved total cost of ownership (TCO) while maintaining configuration capabilities and control of data, PingOne Advanced Services are well-suited to this challenge.

 Cloud IAM Done Your Way

-PingCloud can be an ideal IAM solution for enterprises seeking to automate their cloud infrastructure while maintaining highly configurable capabilities and enabling cloud transformation.
+PingOne Advanced Services are ideal for enterprises seeking to automate their cloud infrastructure while maintaining highly configurable capabilities and enabling cloud transformation.
 Creating a seamless customer experience requires a cloud platform that’s based on standards, supports legacy and SaaS applications, delivers ease of use for admins and lowers TCO.
-PingCloud delivers on all of this and more.
+PingOne Advanced Services deliver on all of this and more.